 - Oat extracts: These can be found in many skin care products.
 They may ease itching and cut redness.
 Soaking in an oatmeal bath may also help.

 - Dead Sea salts or Epsom salts: These can remove scales and relieve itching.
 Add them to a warm bath and soak for about 15 minutes.
 Use a lotion or cream to return moisture to your skin afterward.

 Diet and Supplements

 Some people say certain foods trigger their psoriasis.
 Scientists don't have much evidence, though, to show how eating habits affect this skin condition.

-- Keep a journal.
+- Keep a food journal.
 If you want to see the effect some foods have on your psoriasis, make small changes in your diet.
 Then keep track of what happens.
 The best approach is to eat a wide range of healthy foods that includes lots of fruits, vegetables, whole grains, and lean protein.